PJM Glossary

 First Contingency Basis

-Operation of the bulk power electric supply system in the PJM RTO in a manner intended to protect against the consequences of the failure or malfunction of any single bulk power facility, such that prior to a contingency occurring
+The operation of the bulk power electric supply system in the PJM RTO in a manner intended to protect against the consequences of the failure or malfunction of any single bulk power facility, such that prior to a contingency occurring:

-- The loading on all such bulk power facilities is maintained within normal continuous ratings, and
+- The loading on all such bulk power facilities is maintained within normal continuous ratings.

-- Voltages are maintained at predetermined normal schedules at all load levels; and such that
+- Voltages are maintained at predetermined normal schedules at all load levels.

-- Immediately following any single facility malfunction or failure
+and such that immediately following any single facility malfunction or failure:

 - An acceptable voltage profile is maintained.